plusplugins/profile-tabs-for-ultimate-member/readme.md

 # Ultimate Member Tabs
-Contributors: plusplugins, hugmin42
-Requires at least: 4.0.0
-Tested up to: 4.3.1

-Easily add custom profile tabs to your Ultimate Member site
+### Easily add custom profile tabs to your Ultimate Member site

 ## Description
-A custom post type is registered and can be found under Profile Tabs under the Ultimate Member menu

-To add a new tab simply click on Add New.
-The post title will be used as the tab label.
+Easily add multiple custom profile tabs to your Ultimate Member site.

+Features:
+For each custom tab you can:
+- Set the name and icon of the tab
+- Set the position of tab
+- Control which user roles have the tab
+- Control which user roles can see the tab

+New!
+You can now output any field that a member has added to their profile using the following shortcode:
+[pp-tabs field=meta_value]

 ## Installation
-Plugin installation instruction.
+This plugin requires the Ultimate Member plugin.

+1. Upload the plugin to your wordpress site
+2. Active
+3. Done!

 ## Frequently Asked Questions
-Plugin frequently asked questions.
+How do you

 ## Changelog
-List versions from most recent at top to oldest at bottom.
+1.0.1
+- Added: Shortcode to output any user field

+1.0.0
+- Initial release